-Model Checking Agent Programs.
-We begin with program model checking, specifically the Java PathFinder 2 system (JPF2), an open source explicit-state model checker for Java programs.^{26,36} Since the vast majority of agent languages are built on top of Java, we have extended JPF2 to the Agent JPF (AJPF) system19 incorporating the checking of agent properties.
+We begin with program model checking, specifically the Java PathFinder 2 system (JPF2), an open source explicitstate model checker for Java programs [36, 26].
+Since the vast majority of agent languages are built on top of Java, we have extended JPF2 to the Agent JPF (AJPF) system [19] incorporating the checking of agent properties.
 However, in order to achieve this the semantics of the agent constructs used must be precisely defined.
-Such semantics can be given using the Agent Infrastructure Layer (AIL),16 a toolkit for providing formal semantics for agent languages (in particular BDI languages) built on Java.
-Thus, AJPF is essentially JPF2 with the theory of AIL built in; see Dennis et al.19 a http://cgi.csc.liv.ac.uk/MCAPL/
+Such a semantics can be given using the Agent Infrastructure Layer (AIL) [16], a toolkit for providing formal semantics for agent languages (in particular BDI languages) built on Java.
+Thus, AJPF is essentially JPF2 with the theory of AIL built in; see [19].

-The whole verification and programming system is called MCAPL and is freely available on Sourceforge.^a As the model checker is based on JPF2, the modified virtual machine is used to exhaustively explore all executions of the system.
+The whole verification and programming system is called MCAPL and is freely available on Sourceforge1.
+As the model-checker is based on JPF2, the modified virtual machine is used to exhaustively explore all executions of the system.
 As each one is explored it is checked against the required property.
 If any violation is found, that execution is returned as a counterexample.

-The GWENDOLEN language, mentioned earlier, is itself programmed using the AIL and so GWENDOLEN programs can be model checked directly via AJPF.
+The GWENDOLEN language, mentioned above, is itself programmed using the AIL and so GWENDOLEN programs can be model checked directly via AJPF.